-Involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving a high level of violence, whether or not the child is aware of what is happening.
-The activities may involve physical contact, including assault by penetration (for example, rape or oral sex) or non-penetrative acts such as masturbation, kissing, rubbing and touching outside of clothing.
-They may also include non-contact activities, such as involving children in looking at, or in the production of, sexual images, watching sexual activities, encouraging children to behave in sexually inappropriate ways, or grooming a child in preparation for abuse (including via the internet).
-Sexual abuse is not solely perpetrated by adult males.
-Women can also commit acts of sexual abuse, as can other children.
+Sexual abuse involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving a high level of violence, whether or not the child is aware of what is happening.
+The activities may involve physical contact or non-contact activities, such as involving children in looking at sexual images or being groomed on line / child exploitation.

-Child Self-harm - eating disorders, self-mutilation and suicide attempts Poor self-image, self-harm, self-hatred Running away from home Inappropriate sexualised conduct Reluctant to undress for PE Withdrawal, isolation or excessive worrying Pregnancy Sexual knowledge or behaviour inappropriate to age/stage of development, or that is unusually explicit Inexplicable changes in behaviour, such as becoming aggressive or withdrawn Poor attention / concentration (world of their own) Pain, bleeding, bruising or itching in genital and /or anal area Sudden changes in school work habits, become truant Sexually exploited or indiscriminate choice of sexual partners Parent Family/environment History of sexual abuse Marginalised or isolated by the community.
+Child Self-harm - eating disorders, self-mutilation and suicide attempts Poor self-image, self-harm, self-hatred Running away from home Inappropriate sexualised conduct Reluctant to undress for PE Withdrawal, isolation or excessive worrying Pregnancy Sexual knowledge or behaviour inappropriate to age/stage of development, or that is unusually explicit Inexplicable changes in behaviour, such as becoming Poor attention / concentration (world of their own)

+aggressive or withdrawn Pain, bleeding, bruising or itching in genital and /or Sudden changes in school work habits, become anal area truant Sexually exploited or indiscriminate choice of sexual partners Parent Family/environment History of sexual abuse Marginalised or isolated by the community.
 Excessively interested in the child.
 History of mental health, alcohol or drug misuse or domestic violence.
-Parent displays inappropriate behaviour towards the child or other children History of unexplained death, illness or multiple surgery in parents and/or siblings of the family Conviction for sexual offences Past history in the care of childhood abuse, self harm, somatising disorder or false allegations of physical or sexual assault Comments made by the parent/carer about the child.
+Parent displays inappropriate behaviour towards the History of unexplained death, illness or multiple child or other children surgery in parents and/or siblings of the family Conviction for sexual offences Past history in the care of childhood abuse, self harm, somatising disorder or false allegations of physical or sexual assault Comments made by the parent/carer about the child.
 Grooming behaviour Lack of sexual boundaries Physical or sexual assault or a culture of physical chastisement.